gurugio/book_assembly_8086/logicoperation.md

 Interrupt enable Flag \(IF\) - Set to 1 when the CPU responds to an interrupt by an external device.

 Direction Flag \(DF\) - This flag shows the direction of data processing instruction.
-It is set to 0 when processing proceeds from the memory forward address to the backward address, and to 1 when the processing proceeds from the memory back address to the forward address.
+It is set to 0 when processing proceeds from the memory low address to the high address, and to 1 when the processing proceeds from the memory high address to the low address.

 ```
 org 100h